katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 <img width="366" alt="image" src="https://user-images.githubusercontent.com/81607668/129826377-f4da52b6-13de-4871-be98-bf438f2ac230.png">

+- March has the highest number of trial plans, whereas February has the lowest number of trial plans.

 ### 3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name.

+Question is asking for the number of plans for start dates occurring on 1 Jan 2021 and after grouped by plan names.
+- Filter plans with start_dates occurring on 2021–01–01 and after.
+- Group and order results by plan.

+_Note: Question calls for events occuring after 1 Jan 2021, however I ran the query for events in 2020 as well as I was curious with the year-on-year results._

 ````sql
 SELECT